Kates Hill: History

 Some of the oldest houses on Kates Hill were demolished in the late 1930s, and by 1978 almost all of the 19th century houses in the area to the east of St John's Road had been demolished.

+St Edmund’s Church of England School relocated to Hillcrest Road from Castle Hill during the early 1970s, being built on the site of several blocks of council flats.
+St Joseph’s Roman Catholic Primary School also relocated a site formerly occupied by council flats around this time, from its previous location off Trindle Road.

+St John’s School closed in the early 1980s when it merged with St Edmund’s, but the building was retained for business and community use.

+Rosland Secondary Modern School closed around 1970, but the buildings were retained and occupied by the Blue Coat School, based in Bean Road, and by 1981 the Blue Coat School was fully based at Beechwood Road.
+However, the Blue Coat School closed in 1989 when it merged with the Dudley School to form Castle High, with the buildings remaining in use for a further year for the oldest two year groups of former Blue Coat pupils.
+St Thomas’s Community Network then moved into the buildings from a temporary site in Haig Road, being based there for more than 20 years afterwards.
+The school buildings in Beechwood Road were finally demolished in 2016 and redeveloped as a private housing development called Blue Coat Drive.

+Brewery Field Infant School opened in a wooden building at the junction of Corporation Road around 1930, also serving as a base for American soldiers during World War II.
+The buildings were demolished around 1970 and two-storey council flats later built on the site.

 The Rosland Estate was expanded in the late 1970s when several houses, along with warden-controlled bungalows and flats for elderly residents, were built in Iris Close.
 In the early 1980s, similar bungalows and houses were built between St John's Road and Peel Street.

 Many of the newer properties on Kates Hill - notably blocks of four flats with two houses adjoining, with garages underneath the flats - are unique to the area, having been designed by an architect who received an award for designing the area's new homes which were built in 1976/77.
 They were built around the Peel Street area of Kates Hill, and a network of alleyways runs among the flats.
-This was initially popular with the estate's first tenants, as planners hoped to re-create the old-fashioned sense of community that had existed on Kates Hill earlier in the century.
-But this proved to be unsuccessful as initially the alleyways were popular with drug addicts, vandals and muggers.
-They also provided an illegal shortcut for motorcyclists.
-These problems have been gradually reduced since the late 1990s.
+This was initially popular with the estate's first tenants, as planners hoped to re-create the old-fashioned sense of community that had existed on Kates Hill during the 19th century and earlier in the 20th century.
+But this proved to be unsuccessful as the network of alleyways became a popular target for drug addicts, vandals and muggers.
+They also provided a popular illegal shortcut for motorcyclists and a dumping ground for stolen cars.